nheidloff/operator-sample-go/README.md

 * Leader strategy
 * Creations of database schemas
 * Templates for customizability
-* Stateful resources (via uuid, resourceVersion and in-memory store)
+* Stateful resources (via uid, resourceVersion and in-memory store)

-### Go Development Techniques to be documented
+### Go Development Techniques To Be Documented

 * IDE usage and tips
 * Debugging